NOMU: Neural Optimization-based Model Uncertainty: The NOMU Algorithm

-Regarding \hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3}, it is often not obvious which metric to choose to measure distances.
+\begin{enumerate}[label=D\arabic*,align=left, leftmargin=*,topsep=0pt] \item[\mylabel{itm:Axioms:trivial}{D1 (Non-Negativity)}] \textit{The upper/lower UB between two training points lies above/below the model prediction $\fhat$, i.e., $\lUB_c(x)\le\fhat(x)\le\uUB_c(x)$ for all $x\in\X$ and for $c\geq0$.
+Thus, $\sigmodelhat\geq0$.} \end{enumerate} By definition, for any given prior, the exact posterior model uncertainty $\sigmodel$ is positive, and therefore Desideratum~\hyperref[itm:Axioms:trivial]{D1} should also hold for any estimate $\sigmodelhat$. \begin{enumerate}[resume,label=D\arabic*,align=left, leftmargin=*,topsep=0pt] \item[\mylabel{itm:Axioms:ZeroUncertaintyAtData}{D2 (In-Sample)}] \textit{In the noiseless case ($\signoise\equiv0$), there is zero model uncertainty at each input training point $\xtr$, i.e., $\sigmodelhat(\xtr)=0$.
+Thus, $\uUB_c(\xtr)=\lUB_c(\xtr)=\fhat(\xtr)$ for $c\ge0$.} \end{enumerate} In \Cref{sec:desiderata:InSample}, we prove that, for any prior that does not contradict the training data, the exact $\sigmodel$ satisfies \hyperref[itm:Axioms:ZeroUncertaintyAtData]{D2}.
+Thus, \hyperref[itm:Axioms:ZeroUncertaintyAtData]{D2} should also hold for any estimate $\sigmodelhat$, and we argue that even in the case of non-zero small data noise, model uncertainty should be small at input training data points. \begin{enumerate}[resume,label=D\arabic*,align=left, leftmargin=*,topsep=0pt] \item[\mylabel{itm:Axioms:largeDistantLargeUncertainty}{D3 (Out-of-Sample)}] \textit{The larger the distance of a point $x\in\X$ to the input training points in $\Dtr$, the wider the UBs at $x$, i.e., model uncertainty~$\sigmodelhat$ increases out-of-sample.\footnote{Importantly, \hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3} also promotes model uncertainty in gaps \emph{between} input training points.}} \end{enumerate} For \hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3} it is often not obvious which metric to choose to measure distances.
 Some aspects of this metric can be specified via the architecture (e.g., shift invariance for CNNs).
-In many applications, it is best to \textit{learn} further aspects of this metric from the training data, motivating our next desideratum. \begin{enumerate}[resume,label=D\arabic*,align=left, leftmargin=*,topsep=0pt] \item[\mylabel{itm:Axioms:irregular}{D4 (Metric Learning)}] \textit{Changes in those features of $x$ that have high predictive power on the training set have a large effect on the distance metric used in \hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3}.}\footnote{ Consider the task of learning facial expressions from images.
+In many applications, it is best to \textit{learn} further aspects of this metric from training data, motivating our next desideratum. \begin{enumerate}[resume,label=D\arabic*,align=left, leftmargin=*,topsep=0pt] \item[\mylabel{itm:Axioms:irregular}{D4 (Metric Learning)}] \textit{Changes in those features of $x$ that have high predictive power on the training set have a large effect on the distance metric used in \hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3}.}\footnote{ Consider the task of learning facial expressions from images.
 For this, eyes and mouth are important features, while background color is not.
 A CNN automatically learns which features are important for model prediction.
 The same features are also important for model uncertainty: Consider an image with pixel values similar to those of an image of the training data, but where mouth and eyes are very different.
-We should be substantially more uncertain about the model prediction for such an image than for one which is almost identical to a training image except that it has a different background color, even if this change of background color results in a huge Euclidean distance of the pixel vectors. \hyperref[itm:Axioms:irregular]{D4} requires that a more useful metric is learned instead. } \end{enumerate} Note that \hyperref[itm:Axioms:irregular]{D4} is not required for any application.
-However, specifically in \emph{deep} learning applications, where it is a priori not clear which features are important, \hyperref[itm:Axioms:irregular]{D4} is particularly desirable. \begin{enumerate}[resume,label=D\arabic*,align=left, leftmargin=*,topsep=0pt] \item[\mylabel{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}{D5 (Vanishing)}] \textit{As the number of training points $\ntr$ tends to infinity, model uncertainty vanishes for each $x$ in the support of the input data distribution, i.e., $\lim_{\ntr\to\infty} $\sigmodelhat(x)$ = 0$ for a fixed $c\ge0$.
+We should be substantially more uncertain about the model prediction for such an image than for one which is almost identical to a training image except that it has a different background color, even if this change of background color results in a huge Euclidean distance of the pixel vectors. \hyperref[itm:Axioms:irregular]{D4} requires that a more useful metric is learned instead. } \end{enumerate} \hyperref[itm:Axioms:irregular]{D4} is not required for any application.
+However, specifically in \emph{deep} learning applications, where it is a priori not clear which features are important, \hyperref[itm:Axioms:irregular]{D4} is particularly desirable. \begin{enumerate}[resume,label=D\arabic*,align=left, leftmargin=*,topsep=0pt] \item[\mylabel{itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints}{D5 (Vanishing)}] \textit{As the number~$\ntr$ of training points (with $\xtr_i\overset{\text{i.i.d}}{\sim}\PP_X$) tends to infinity, model uncertainty vanishes for each $x$ in the support of the input data distribution~$\PP_X$, i.e., $\lim_{\ntr\to\infty}\sigmodelhat(x) = 0$ for a fixed $c\ge0$.
 Thus, for a fixed $c$, $\lim_{\ntr\to\infty} |\uUB_c(x)-\lUB_c(x)|=0$. } \end{enumerate} In \Cref{appendix:Desiderata}, we discuss all desiderata in more detail (see \Cref{subsec:A note on Desideratum D4} for a visualization of \hyperref[itm:Axioms:irregular]{D4}).